Yetenol/shortcutFox/README.md

 [⌂](README.md) Home

-> This branch aims to learn the syntax of AutoHotkey v2
+> ShortcutFox ia a shortcut menu for the system tray
-> and help to convert other AutoHotkey projects.
+> that can setup modified using a [json-like file](source/trayLayout.ahk)

 Table of Contents
 - [Features](#features)